TangramDev/Sunny/README.md

 2. A VBR integration mode that conforms to the habits of developers, enabling the host .NET application to have an application content ecological chain based on Web technology;
 3. Make the host program directly become the Eclipse Launcher, so that the host .NET application has a Java content ecological chain based on Eclipse technology;

+What is Sunny?
+1. A **New Disruptive .NET Dynamic Integration Technology** enables .NET desktop applications to optimally integrate VLE.
+Through VLE and Sunny, the .NET application system can maximize support for WinForm, Usercontrol and WPF components and other .NET components at runtime
+2. A Unique VBE Integration Pattern that enables Make the host .NET application directly become a modern web browser, and then have an application content ecological chain based on Web-Desktop hybrid technology;
+3. A unique VEE integration mode makes the host application system directly become the Eclipse launcher, and then has a Java content ecological chain based on Eclipse technology;

 ## Sunny has the following four missions:
 1. Every .NET desktop application is a dynamic content service portal;